On the Relationship Between Explanation and Prediction: A Causal View: Methodology

 To study the causal effects of hyperparameters, we adopt the Potential Outcomes (PO) framework~\citep{rubin2005causal}.
 Given the temporal precedence of hyperparameters over the trained model parameters and in turn over the prediction and explanation, one may alternatively view the mechanical system in \Cref{fig:pipeline_detail} as the causal system shown in \Cref{fig:pipeline_coarse} (with graphical and structural components).
 In this framing, the \emph{causal influence} of up-stream factors (e.g., $H, X$) on down-stream targets (e.g., $Y,E$) can be measured as the \emph{treatment effect} of a factor (e.g., treatment $H= h$ vs. control $H = h'$), on the down-stream target.

 In what follows, we will refer to $Y^*_h(x)$ and $E^*_h(x)$ as \emph{potential} prediction and explanation on an instance $x$ when the model is trained with the hyperparameter $h$.
-For any pair $h,h'\in\mathcal{H}$, the individual treatment effect (ITE), which quantifies the treatment effect of assigning two different parameters, can be defined as

-Similarly defined, the treatment effect for explanation is denoted as ITE$_E$.
+For any pair $h,h'\in\mathcal{H}$, the individual treatment effect (ITE), which quantifies the treatment effect of assigning two different parameters, can be defined as Similarly defined, the treatment effect for explanation is denoted as ITE$_E$.
 In principle, it is possible to realize $Y_h^*(x)$ and $E_h^*(x)$ for all $h\in\mathcal{H}$ given unlimited computational resources.
 As a result, one can evaluate $\text{ITE}(x)$ in practice by contrasting the predictions of models trained on hyperparameters $h$ and $h'$.
-However, when this process becomes computationally prohibitive, we might face the so-called \emph{fundamental problem of causal inference}, i.e., for each $x\in\mathcal{X}$, we can only observe $Y_h^*(x)$ and $E_h^*(x)$ for a small number of hyperparameters $h$, but not the other $h'\neq h$; see \Cref{sec:observational-study} for further discussion.
+However, when this process becomes computationally prohibitive, we might face the so-called \emph{fundamental problem of causal inference}, i.e., for each $x\in\mathcal{X}$, we can only observe $Y_h^*(x)$ and $E_h^*(x)$ for a small number of hyperparameters $h$, but not the other $h'\neq h$.
+Furthermore, we may not be able to interpret the observed differences between $Y$ and $E$ that arise from two different $H$ as a causal effect unless the assumption of \emph{ceteris paribus}, i.e., all else being equal, is fulfilled.
+Retraining almost identical neural networks with all possible values of hyperparameters is however computationally prohibitive.
+Instead, we perform an observational study on a model zoo, a large collection of pre-trained models \citep{unterthiner2020predicting, jiang2018predicting}, to study the relationship between $E$ and $Y$; see \Cref{sec:observational-study} for further discussion.

-Since our research question seeks to investigate the impact of \emph{multiple, potentially-non-binary} treatments (e.g., set of numerical and categorical \hparams) on the target prediction/explanation (see \Cref{fig:pipeline_detail}), we amend the treatment definitions above as follows:
+Since our research question seeks to investigate the impact of \emph{multiple, potentially-non-binary} treatments (e.g., set of numerical and categorical $H$) on the target prediction/explanation (see \Cref{fig:pipeline_detail}), we amend the treatment definitions above as follows: